Skip to main content

 Energy

 The energy we use can be divided into electricity, heat and steam.
 We purchase energy for our factories from external suppliers.
 We generate some of the electricity and steam ourselves.
-In 2023, about 49 percent of all energy used in our tire factories was produced from renewable energy sources.
+In 2024, 66.3 percent of all energy used in our tire factories was produced from renewable energy sources.

 Steam is generated in the nearby biomass power plant.
 Energy is provided by solar panels to our administration building in the US factory and to the Visitor Center building in the Nokian Tyres Spain test center, for example.